 There is no way to prevent lip lines, but making them disappear or look a heck of a lot better is possible with dermabrasion.
 If you’ve had it with bleeding lipstick or just plain tired of looking like a lifelong smoker when you haven’t been, consider dermabrasion.
 You’ll be blown away by the results.

-Dr. Gilbert Lee and Dr. Brian Reagan are board certified plastic surgeons in San Diego, California and perform dermabrasion under local anesthetic.
+Dr. Gilbert Lee is a board certified plastic surgeon in San Diego, California and performs dermabrasion under local anesthetic.
 The procedure takes about an hour to perform.
 For more information please contact us below.